-Control Relationships are inherently dehumanizing to both parties involved, and almost no one intends to get involved in a dehumanizing relationship.
+Control Relationships are inherently dehumanizing to both parties involved.
+Almost no one intends to get involved in a dehumanizing relationship.
 So, the question is, “How or why do we get into Control Relationships?”

 Answering this question entails looking at our Dark Side, which nobody really likes to do.
 However, doing so is essential if we are to understand how to develop Flourish-Friendly Relationships.

-As mentioned above, in Control Relationships, people use each other primarily to meet their own needs or desires, at expense of other person’s ability to develop their full human capacities.
+As mentioned above, in Control Relationships, people use each other primarily to meet their own needs or desires.
+They do so at expense of other person’s ability to develop their full human capacities.
 In Control Relationships, people exist for the sake of the relationship, rather than the relationship existing to help people flourish.

 Why Do We Control or Suffer Being Controlled?

 Let’s think about what it means to be a human being who has never lived our life before in a world full of other people who have never lived their life before.
-The world we live in is one in which people, although they may have some general principles to live by, must figure a lot things out as they go along.
+Living in such a world entails that we all must figure out much about life as we go along.